gradha/gradha.github.io/src/articles/20-using-vagrant-for-nimrod-builds.rst

 title: Using Vagrant for Nimrod builds
 pubDate: 2014-12-08 18:10
 modDate: 2014-12-08 18:10
-tags: nimrod, programming, languages, testing, tools
+tags: nim, nimrod, programming, languages, testing, tools
 ---

 Using Vagrant for Nim builds